Cannabis License in Virginia

 4. Cannabis Retail License: It permits a business or establishment to sell retail marijuana and related products directly to consumers legally.

-Research doesn’t end here.
-You must prepare yourself for all the compliance rules you must adhere to.
+Another area that you should look into is compliance rules.
 This includes exploring local restrictions in your jurisdiction, such as advertising laws, zoning laws, packaging laws, and much more.

 Several counties/jurisdictions may have local ordinances that must be researched properly.
-For example, in Newton, the business of cannabis should be at least 500 feet away from a school or daycare facility as per Ordinance No 2021-12.
+For example, in Newton, New Jersey, a cannabis business should be at least 500 feet away from a school or daycare facility as per Ordinance No 2021-12.

 By the end of an effective research and preparation period, you’ll have decided the business you want to establish, its potential and market size, and its local laws.